filipcode123/roku-training/21-sample_app-01/README.md

 # Screenshots
 Choose a button.<br>
 <img src="dev.jpg" width=300><br>
-Press right and the respective row will be focused and the subtitle will update.<br>
+Press `Right` and the respective row will be focused and the "channel" subtitle will update.<br>
 <img src="dev (1).jpg" width=300><br>
-Subtitle updates when changing focused row manually.<br>
+Subtitle also updates when changing focused row manually.<br>
 <img src="dev (2).jpg" width=300><br>
 Video plays with respective title of selected row item.<br>
 <img src="dev (4).jpg" width=300><br>
-Press Back and the video will be stopped and hidden; the app returns to the main screen.<br>
+Press `Back` and the video will be stopped and hidden; the app returns to the main screen.<br>
 <img src="dev (2).jpg" width=300>